barbell-math/util/generators/clean/README.md

 # Clean

-A generator program that recursively removes all generated code files in the current directory.
+A generator program that recursively removes all generated code files in the supplied directory, or the current directory if none is provided.
 Generated files are defined to match *.gen.go or *.gen_test.go.